Ncynah/epirus.github.io/docs/features.md

 # Features

-Epirus provides an intuitivie user experieince, driven by the menu on the left-hand side of the screen.
+Epirus provides an intuitive user experience, driven by the menu on the left-hand side of the screen.
 Clicking on the relevent menu item will take you to the associated page.

 ## Tokens

-The tokens view provides a view of all tokens deployed in the network, with separate labels for fungible or non-fungible tokens following the [ERC20](http://eips.ethereum.org/EIPS/eip-20) and [ERC721](http://eips.ethereum.org/EIPS/eip-721) Ethereum standards respectively.
+The tokens view provides a view of all tokens deployed in the network.
+Separate labels are given to fungible or non-fungible tokens,  following the [ERC20](http://eips.ethereum.org/EIPS/eip-20) and [ERC721](http://eips.ethereum.org/EIPS/eip-721) Ethereum standards respectively.

 ![Tokens view](img/tokens.png)

-If we click on one of our tokens, we get more information about it (as in the Contracts view), including details of all events that have taken place such as token transfers.
+When you click on one of your tokens, you get more information about it (as in the Contracts view).
+This includes details of all events that have taken place,  such as token transfers.

 ## Contracts